 A recent studyfound sleep satisfaction and durationreached the lowest point during parents’ first three months after having a baby.
 Even six years later, however, parents’ sleep still hadn’t fully recovered.

 “From nightly feedings to children having scary dreams, to the physical and emotional toll of parenting, there are lots of reasons parents don’t get good sleep,” Dr. Brockman said.
 “It takes a while for everything to get readjusted and get back to equilibrium.”

 New mom or new to town

-Norton Children’s Medical Associates monthly open houses allow parents to meet staff and see our practice locations.
+Norton Children’s Medical Group monthly open houses allow parents to meet staff and see our practice locations.

 According to Dr. Brockman, the lack of sleep moms and dads are getting can have long-term health effects

 “If you’re not on a routine, not exercising, not eating healthy, it will definitely be exacerbated by not getting enough sleep,” he said.

 Creating healthy sleeping habits